Painful Urination After Sex: What Does it Mean?

 While women are more likely to have UTIs, men can have them too.
 In fact, UTIs can affect a man’s prostate, epididymis (tube at the back of the testicles), and testicles.

-Medicine or chemical sensitivity
+Certain medications or chemical sensitivity

 The penile skin may react to latex condoms and become irritated and inflamed.
 As a result, you may experience pain when you pee.

 Additionally, some medications can cause swelling in the bladder and contribute to painful urination after ejaculation.
-These medications include those prescribed for kidney stones, chemotherapy, and even radiotherapy.

 Skin conditions and inflammation